JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * *most heavily environmental sciences & ecology (36%), followed by social sciences (16%) and biology (14%)

 ###Peer review
-* low expecation that impact would be considered fits with the practices of current DP efforts
+* low expectation that impact would be considered fits with the practices of current DP efforts

 ###Data papers
 * data papers do clearly add value to a dataset on a CV, but peer-reviewed datasets without papers do still have much of that value